intuition-dev/intuDocs/docs/static.md

 #### API

-The browser just makes API call to the back end server to save, compile, etc. to the files.
+The browser just makes API call to the back-end server to save, compile, etc. to the files.

 IntuAPI docs are here:
 - https://intuition-dev.github.io/INTUITION